-Alaska DOC provides essential mental health, substance abuse, sex offender therapeutic and support services to improve an individual's satisfactory prison adjustment and reduce the risk of criminal recidivism upon release.
+The Department provides essential mental health, substance abuse, sex offender therapeutic and support services to improve their satisfactory prison adjustment and reduce the risk of criminal recidivism upon release.
 Services are provided based on assessments by trained staff and may vary from intensive residential treatment to peer support groups.